AngleSharp/AngleSharp/README.markdown

 The time estimates are speculative, which means that the project could be totally off those predictions.
 Finding talented (and motivated) collaborators would certainly speed up the project.

-(December 2014) **0.8.0**
+(April 2015) **0.9.0**
+- (Simple?)
+XPath query support
 - Interface for rendering defined
-- Full HTML DOM implemented
-- New CSS value model integrated
+- CSS layout box
+- Improved DOM algorithms and performance
+- Parser token output
+- More neat helpers
 - CSS computation works with everything
-- PseudoElement available
-- Mutation records connected
 - MathML support improved
+- ShadowDOM
+- AngleSharp.Scripting with generated JS bindings

-(March 2015) **0.9.0**
+(September 2015) **1.0.0**
-- (Simple?)
-XPath query support
+- Final release of the first version
+- MathML and SVG finalized (for HTML)
-- MathML DOM finished
+- HTML5 parser at 100% with complete DOM
 - SVG document included
 - SVG DOM skeleton implemented
 - Most important SVG elements implemented

-(July 2015) **1.0.0**
-- Final release of the first version
-- MathML and SVG finalized (for HTML)
-- HTML5 parser at 100% with complete DOM

 The current schedule seems to be rather defensive, which does not mean the project will be "finished", i.e. released in version 1.0.0, before the given date.
 If there is time left, more unit tests will be written and the general code quality will be increased.